eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial2_3D.md

          outFields: ["*"]
        });
 ```
+In this step, we created a reference to a polygon layer (population poverty in US) and created a renderer for the same.

 **Step 4: Replace the following two lines of code (lines 89-90, more or less) by the three lines of code down below**
 ```javascript